MA in Italian Language and Literature

 Why the MA?

 Our MA offers a comprehensive and rigorous introduction to the field and preparation for further study in Italian Literature, Culture, Theater, Film, and Linguistics.
 Through an intensive two-year period of study, research, and apprenticeship, students wishing to continue their studies are given individualized advising with the goal of identifying PhD programs that best match their goals and interests.
 This might mean doctoral study at Pitt in related fields like Linguistics or Theater.
-More often, with a Pitt MA in hand, our students have been impressively successful at securing admission and funding at the best Italian PhD programs in the country—Berkeley, Brown, Duke, Indiana, Illinois, Madison @ Wisconsin, NYU, U of Oregon, U of Texas @ Austin, and Yale, just in the last ten years' worth of graduates.
-Pitt MA alums have also been successful in obtaining teaching positions in the profession: we are proud to have our graduates occupying faculty positions at Texas @ Austin, Gettysburg College, the University of Alberta, Drexel University, University of California @ Davis, and Ohio State University.
+More often, with a Pitt MA in hand, our students have been impressively successful at securing admission and funding at the best Italian PhD programs in the country—Berkeley, Brown, Duke, Indiana, Illinois, Madison @ Wisconsin, NYU, U of Oregon, U of Texas @ Austin, Stanford, and Yale, just in the last ten years' worth of graduates.
+Pitt MA alums have also been successful in obtaining teaching positions in the profession: our graduates currently occupy faculty positions at the University of Texas @ Austin, Gettysburg College, the University of Alberta, Santa Clara University, and the University of Oklahoma.
+Others are pedagogical and curricular leaders at Columbia University and private language schools around the country; still others teach Italian in primary and secondary education positions in the Pittsburgh region and beyond.

 Pittsburgh is an exciting city that has reinvented itself over and over again, most recently as a hub of technological entrepreneurship and as a destination residence (attractive for its affordability, green urban spaces, and rich cultural life), all the while staying true to its past by investing in its vibrant urban ethnic neighborhoods and maintaining a commitment to a robust cultural life that is the legacy of storied Pittsburghers like Andrew Carnegie, Henry Clay Frick, and Thomas Mellon.
 Over the years, Pitt has emerged as a center of economic activity, drawing talent and resources from around the world and the attention of national and international media: National Geographic; Forbes (article | fact slide); The Economist; The Washington Post; The Huffington Post; The Chicago Tribune.
 The New Yorker said it best in January of 1989: "If Pittsburgh were situated somewhere in the heart of Europe, tourists would eagerly journey hundreds of miles out of their way to visit it."